 One of the most joyous parts of the holiday season for cocktail aficionados is gathering with friends and family, and enjoying a drink together.
 There are some seasonal favorites that only make an appearance around the holidays, like eggnog or a classic rum punch, or you can whip up a classic cocktail like the rye whiskey Boulevardier.
 Finally, after the early evening tipple comes to the exchange of gifts- and you certainly don’t want to be caught empty-handed.
+It can be quite tricky to buy a gift for a cocktail connoisseur since they probably already own every liquor under the sun so it may be worth thinking outside the box and gifting them some bar decor, like this LED Bottle Glow Glorifier, for example.
 If you’ve already racked your brain for the perfect Christmas cocktail gift and are surprisingly stumped, there are lots of great gifts you can buy.
 For example, if your dad is a whiskey lover, why not get some engraved whiskey glasses for him?
 Here are some great ideas for a cocktail and bar-themed Christmas gifts

 Fee Brothers Cocktail Bitters

 There are a lot of cocktail bitters on the market today, because new companies are eager to experiment with new styles.
 Fee Brothers was established in 1863, and has a rich history of making high-quality bitters in a variety of exceptional flavors.
 Since 1863, they’ve remained a family-owned company.
 Their bitters 6-pack is a great place to start.
 For a relatively low initial cost, you can gift a fellow cocktail lover with a variety of flavors including Peach, West Indian Orange, Grapefruit, Lemon, Mint, and Old Fashioned Aromatic.
 Just a drop or two can add depth to tons of different cocktails, and can really help elevate an at-home bartender’s creations.